Marlou16/sdn-tutorial/README - English.md

 In Mininet, now try a `pingall`.
 Be patient, because the controller has to do some calculations.
 But, if correct, when performing the command for a second time, you will have a working network!

-_So, what happened?_
+_**So, what happened?**_
+Our new applications works with so-called _Intents_.
+Intents can be seen as policy rules which specify certain demands.
+The controller then calculates what to do to implement traffic which follow these demands.
-To understand what happened, in Mininet, investigate the switch flow table using:
+To understand what exactly happened, in Mininet, investigate the switch flow table using:
 ```
 sh ovs-ofctl -O OpenFlow13 dump-flows s1
 ```